yiliuTo/azure-sdk-for-java/sdk/spring/azure-spring-boot-samples/azure-spring-boot-sample-active-directory-b2c-oidc/README.md

 8. Logout
 9. Sign in.

-### FAQ
+## Troubleshooting

-#### Sign in with loops to B2C endpoint ?
+### Sign in with loops to B2C endpoint ?
 This issue almost due to polluted cookies of `localhost`.
 Clean up cookies of `localhost` and try it again.

-#### More identity providers from AAD B2C login ?
+### More identity providers from AAD B2C login ?
-Follow the guide of [Set up Google account with AAD B2C](https://docs.microsoft.com/en-us/azure/active-directory-b2c/active-directory-b2c-setup-goog-app).
+Follow the guide of [Set up Google account with AAD B2C](https://docs.microsoft.com/azure/active-directory-b2c/active-directory-b2c-setup-goog-app).
 And also available for Amazon, Azure AD, FaceBook, Github, Linkedin and Twitter.

+## Next steps
+## Contributing